Avvir Academy, Products & Solutions

 Its data is collated from impartial sources and automatically integrated into the system.
 The information is then easily shared between every stakeholder, providing transparency and verification.

-There are significant advantages when innovative construction technology and automation are used to curtail the weak points in a system of record.
+There are significant advantages when innovative construction software and automation are used to curtail the weak points in a system of record.
 By relying on automatically acquired data, a system of reality affords its users: